RobotRogue/Enderwire_Docs/README.md

 # Parts:
 ### Bill of Materials (BOM)
 These are the parts that you will need to source (aka: buy) to make the conversion happen.

 **Note: You also need to source all the parts listed in the Stealthburner BOM!** Found here: https://vorondesign.com/voron_stealthburner

+**Notes:**
-**Notes:** Fasteners quantities include an additional 10% over what is required just in case.
-As for the Linear Rails, you only need 4 if you are doing a non-pro conversion).
-For the Drag Chain, usually ONE chain will do, but you'll need to buy 2 additional *sets* of ends for it then.
+* Fasteners quantities include an additional 10% over what is required just in case.
+(I tried my best consolidating the various user-created fastener BOMs, so the counts/bolt types may not be totally accurate.)
+* The Linear Rails, you only need 4 if you are doing a non-pro conversion).
+* The Drag Chain, usually ONE chain will do, but you'll need to buy 2 additional *sets* of ends for it then.

 **Printed**
 |Part|Quantity|